-Bill Marimow serves as a Senior Advisor.
-A two-time Pulitzer Prize recipient, Bill was editor-in-chief of The Philadelphia Inquirer until 2017.
-Prior, he was editor-in-chief of The Baltimore Sun and the vice president of news for National Public Radio (NPR).
+Bill Marimow, called “one of the great investigative journalists of our time,” serves as a Senior Advisor.
+A two-time Pulitzer Prize recipient, Marimow served as editor-in-chief of The Philadelphia Inquirer from 2006 until spring 2017.
+He also previously served as the editor-in-chief of The Baltimore Sun and the vice president of news for National Public Radio (NPR).

-After leaving his role as editor-in-chief, he served as vice president of strategic development of The Philadelphia Inquirer.
+After leaving his role as editor-in-chief and before joining Brian Communications, he served as the vice president of strategic development of The Inquirer.

 Marimow is a graduate of Trinity College, studied First Amendment law at Harvard Law School as a Nieman Fellow and received an honorary doctorate degree from Trinity College.
 In 2011, he was tapped to lead the Carnegie-Knight News21 in-depth digital journalism program at Arizona State University.
 He has given commencement addresses at Drexel University, Trinity College and the University of Maryland in College Park.Back to Team